 Capricornus generally refers the constellation while Capricorn identifies the corresponding sign.
 Yes, there is a difference between a constellation of the Zodiac and a sign of the Zodiac!

-Capricornus is a member constellation of the Zodiac, with the sun passing in front of Capricornus annually from about January 20 to February 17.
-However, the sun’s passage through the sign Capricorn happens from around December 21 to January 20 – about one month earlier than the sun’s passage through the constellation Capricornus.
+Capricornus is a member constellation of the Zodiac, and in 2014, the sun passes in front of Capricornus from January 19 to February 16.
+However, the sun’s passage through the sign Capricorn happens from the December 21 solstice to January 20, 2014 – about one month earlier than the sun’s passage through the constellation Capricornus.
 By definition, the sun enters the sign Capricorn at the December (or southern) solstice.

 Think of it this way.
 Zodiacal signs stayed fixed relative to the solstices and equinoxes.
 On the other hand, the equinox and solstice points move 30o westward in front of the zodiacal constellations – backdrop stars – in a period of about 2,160 years.